-North American Bancard has a moderate-to-high number of complaints filed against it, many of which are filed with the Better Business Bureau and in the comment section of this review.
+North American Bancard has a moderate-to-high number of complaints filed against it, many of which are filed on Ripoff Report and in the comment section of this review.
 The company appears to be diligent in responding and attempting to resolve public complaints; however, North American Bancard would fare much better in this review if it did a better job of preventing the problems that are causing the complaints.

 |Key Points – BBB Report|

 As of this update, the Better Business Bureau (BBB) is reporting that North American Bancard has been accredited since 2001.
 Astoundingly, the BBB is awarding North American Bancard an “A+” rating despite 423 complaints filed in the last 36 months.
 Of the complaints, 225 are regarding problems with products and services, 173 with billing and collection disputes, 19 with advertising and sales issues, and the remaining are spread across delivery and guarantee/warranty issues.
 North American Bancard has resolved 386 complaints to the merchants’ satisfaction while 37 reported dissatisfaction with the company’s response.

 This reviewer can only assume that the BBB grade is an error or artificially inflated because no other providers have scored as well with so many complaints.
 Therefore, based on the complaint count and resolution ratio, we are adjusting the rating to a “D” for the purposes of this review.
 You can learn more about why we adjust BBB ratings in our rating criteria.